ais-one/cookbook/README.md

 - Emitted events for use by parent component

 Other design considerations :
-- i18n
+- i18n, l10n a11y
-- Tree shaking
+- Tree shaking, Lazy loading, Performance
 - Implementation with multiple UI frameworks
   - remove as many UI framework dependent parts as possible
   - indacate parts which should change if other UI frameworks are used
-- More modular design
-- Improvement on protocol
+- Cleaner code with correct use of RxJS, async/await/Promises
-- SSR and static generated sites for performance and SEO
+- Prefer static generated sites, over SSR and SPA

-# QUICKSTART
+# QUICK START

 Clone the repository, setup and run, using the following commands